 Currently living in Coeur d’Alene, ID, Julie Rae aspires to have her work shown & enjoyed locally, in Hawaii, and in Japan.
 She can be found on Facebook, Twitter & Instagram under ‘Art by Julie Rae’!

 I am a self-taught painter who loves art merely and wholly for the beauty it.
-I enjoy painting anything that has to do with water or sea life because that's what truly delights me.
+I enjoy painting anything that has to do with water, nature or sea life because that's what truly delights me.
 I've always been a positive person and like to create pieces that convey feelings of happiness & joy.
 I feel best when my life is peaceful & organized, and strive for my paintings to be the same.

 I love creating a design that has symmetry and will be challenging to reconcile at the end.
 A fine ballet between following the original design idea to completion and allowing the piece to dictate its own aspects.
 One technique I use is to mix paint on the canvas, as opposed to the palette, so I can find little patterns in it after I've laid it down, and I love to measure different parts of the painting to find out how they compare.
 I'm also fascinated with color variation, texture & line, and I like my pieces to have swirls, dots & curves.